 There are 6 projects in all.
 These are due at midnight (11:59 PM to be precise) on the dates indicated on the Calendar page.

-The writeup contains simple programming exercises on concepts related to the project and the project problems along with directions on how to approach those problems.
-The zip file contains starter files for the exercises and problems,
+The writeup contains the project description along with directions on how to approach the problems.
+The zip file contains test programs, reference output files, and

-Your solution to each programming exercise or problem will be evaluated by an autograder for correctness and style.
+Your solution to each problem in a project will be evaluated by an autograder for correctness.
 Each test that is used to evaluate the correctness of your solution is worth some number of points; your solution will receive all the points from a test that passes and 0 points from a test that does not pass.
-Your solution will receive 2 points if there are no style errors, and 0 points otherwise.
-Your overall correctness and style score will be normalized to 60 points.
+Your overall correctness score will be normalized to 80 points.

-Your solution to each programming problem will additionally be checked by the TAs for clarity and efficiency.
-Your code will receive 10 points if it meets our expectations (must include adequate comments, must follow good programming principles, and must meet any project-specific requirements such as corner cases and running times), and marked down otherwise.
+Your solutions will also be checked by a TA for clarity and efficiency.
+Your code will receive 10 points if it meets our expectations (must include adequate comments and must follow good programming principles), and marked down otherwise.

 You may submit your files as many times as you like, up until the project deadline.
 The most recent submission is considered active by default and your score on the active submission is your official score for the project as well.
 You have the option of making any of your previous submissions active.